Award of Merit for Built Design, The American Institute of Architects (AIA) Jacksonville Chapter Design Awards, 2014

-In 2009, the Gainesville Community Redevelopment Agency (GCRA) sought to recast the Depot Avenue Rail-Trail pedestrian overpass into a more functional and iconic gateway feature.
+The Gainesville Community Redevelopment Agency (GCRA) sought to reinvent the Depot Avenue Rail-Trail pedestrian overpass into a more functional and iconic gateway feature.
 GCRA outlined several themes for the artistic redesign, including paying homage to the city’s history as a railroad epicenter, reflecting current trends in the innovation economy, and showcasing the city’s commitment to sustainability.
 RS&H’s design features a simulated railroad track twisted into a vibrantly colored DNA strand spanning US HWY 441/SW 13th Street.
-RS&H also designed a plaza and staircase adjacent to the overpass were designed to link the rail-trail system to an extensive network of multimodal access points and connects neighborhoods, businesses, and medical research facilities near the University of Florida.
+RS&H also designed a plaza and staircase adjacent to the overpass to link the rail-trail system to an extensive network of multimodal access points, including neighborhoods, businesses, and medical research facilities near the University of Florida.
 Students and the community now have a safe and functional passage to commute over a busy highway.
 This award-winning pedestrian bridge is beloved by the Gainesville community and is a Gateway feature into their city.

 The project’s sustainable features include the recycling of the demolished pedestrian cover structure, preservation and adaptive reuse of the existing bridge superstructure, use of recyclable aluminum for the new pedestrian cover, and an environmentally friendly powder coating process instead of paint.
 The landscaped terraces beneath the bridge create an urban rain garden that filters pollution, recharges groundwater, improves water quality, and reduces erosion and runoff.
 At night, the structure is illuminated with LED lighting, which is 80 to 90 percent more efficient than conventional lighting, which creates a striking entrance into the city.
 The extensive site lighting has vastly improved the safety and perception of the area.